-The ETI was unable to evaluate:
+The ETI was unable to evaluate the:

-- outcomes for children with a particular focus on numeracy; - quality of provision with a particular focus on numeracy including across the curriculum; and - quality of leadership and management.
+- outcomes for children with a particular focus on numeracy; - quality of provision with a particular focus on numeracy including across the curriculum and the nursery unit; and - quality of leadership and management.

 4. Overall findings of the inspection